AmrishJhaveri/DevOps-Pipeline-Analyzer/README.md

 The goal of this project is to empirically investigate a large number of devops pipeline programs and obtain statistical data that describe the content and patterns in devops pipelines.
 We searched and obtained Jenkinsfiles and other pipeline artifacts from open-source repositories, e.g. Github.
 The result of this investigation is summarized in the [Project Report](https://github.com/AmrishJhaveri/DevOps-Pipeline-Analyzer/blob/master/Project%20Report.pdf).

+We used NodeJS to asynchronously retrieve Jenkinsfiles from Github.
+A Jenkins instance was hosted on Docker to take advantage of it's Jenkins-model-definition plugin which can parse Jenkinsfile and provide it in a JSON format.
+This data is then used by the Python application to do the analysis and generate the graphs.

 ## Getting Started

 ----------